junhoyeo/use-color/README.md

 > The powerful **color** hook that all designers deserve.
 >
-> 👉 *I'm planning to detach the core to [@roller-skates/core](https://github.com/junhoyeo/roller-skates).
+> 👉 *I'm planning to detach the core class to [@roller-skates/core](https://github.com/junhoyeo/roller-skates).
 The same workspace will include a lot of cool packages that will help you to **"use colors"**, so stay tuned!*

 ```
 yarn add use-color